Zircornn-Black/Group3/README.md

 # Group3 - House Sales in King County, USA - Multiple Regression Model
-**Introduction**
+#**Introduction**

-The objective of this project is to develop a linear regression model for the House Sales in King County, USA dataset on this repository as kc_house_data.csv.
+The objective of this project is to develop a linear regression model for the House Sales in King County, USA dataset on this repository as kc_house_data.csv .
 The purpose of regression analysis is to determine if a set of predictor variables effectively predicts an outcome variable and to identify which variables significantly influence the outcome variable.

-Linear Regression Analysis involves three stages: analyzing data correlation and directionality, estimating the model by fitting the line, and evaluating the model's validity and usefulness.
+Regression Analysis involves three stages: analyzing data correlation and directionality, estimating the model by fitting the line, and evaluating the model's validity and usefulness.

 **Stage 1: Data Preprocessing and EDA**
 Import the dataset and perform data preprocessing, including handling null values and changing data types.